interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/store_flight_data.md

 ## Overview

-This scenario does not perform any checks, but instead writes NetRID flights data to files.
-This may be useful to see or version-control the output of flight data generation, before it is used in a normal test suite.
-Or, it may be useful to augment the standard report with exactly the flights data content being used in a normal test suite.
+This scenario does not perform any checks, but instead writes NetRID flights data to files.This may be useful to see or version-control the output of flight data generation, before it is used in a normal test suite.Or, it may be useful to augment the standard report with exactly the flights data content being used in a normal test suite.

 ## Resources